markjohndoyle/boost-nar/README.md

 The libraries are available as separate dependencies as per a typical module layout.
 This means if required you can depend only upon the boost filesystem module, the necessary transitive depedencies will be automatically available.

-Not tested the build on linux yet.
-Should be fine...